 Corfu Travel Guide

 The island of Corfu, best known of the seven Ionian islands that lie off the northwest coast of Greece, differs markedly from the other popular Greek islands because not only is it green and lush, but also very developed with tourist resorts and hotels.
-Summertime is hectic on Corfu, with charter flights arriving daily from European cities, ferries disgorging travellers from Italy, and cruise ships docking.
+Summertime is busy, with charter flights arriving daily from European cities, ferries disgorging travellers from Italy, and cruise ships docking.

-Those wishing to escape from the melee in the town can head for the interior to enjoy some spectacular scenery and greenery.
-Corfu has, for instance, 43 different kinds of orchids growing wild in the countryside, and there are countless olive groves.
-Finally there are, of course, the beautiful beaches washed by the sparkling Ionian Sea, and it is still possible to search out a secluded cove or two even in the busy season when the over-developed resorts on the east coast are awash with package tourists.
+Most tourists stay in one of the popular beach resorts like Sidari and Roda in the north, or the party capital, Kavos, on the southern tip of the island.
+Quieter resorts include Gouvia and San Stefanos.
+Those wishing to escape from the melee can head for the interior to enjoy some spectacular scenery and greenery.
+Corfu has 43 different kinds of orchids growing wild in the countryside, and there are countless olive groves.
+There are dozens unspoilt coves with beaches washed by the sparkling, warm Ionian Sea.
+It is still possible to search out a secluded bay even in the busy season when the package holiday resorts are awash with tourists.